The Alcohol Percentage Contents by Beverage Type

-There are several subcategories to beer, wine, and liquor, and these subcategories help to define and regulate the production of specific beverages.
+There are several subcategories to beer, wine, and liquor, and these subcategories help to define and regulate the production of specific alcoholic beverages.
 Understanding the specifics of alcohol types and content helps manufacturers, retail salespeople, bartenders, and consumers determine how much alcohol is in one serving, and therefore how much is consumed.